danielsz/mmailer/README.md

 -rw-r--r--  1 daniel  1000    81 יול 14 03:44 newsletter.html.erb
 -rw-r--r--  1 daniel  1000    60 יול 14 03:44 newsletter.txt.erb
 ```

+You are now ready to send your newsletter.
+In one terminal, type `mmailer server`, in another type `mmailer start`.
+Output will be displayed in the server terminal.

 ### More examples